 Australians who have been issued a Commonwealth Government Health Concession card or Senior’s card can make their banking requirements simpler with the Bank of Melbourne Concession Transaction Bank Account.
-This account has been specially designed with low fee options and easy accessibility in order to help better manage your money.
-Look closely at what this account offers you compared to others before you make a final choice for your everyday financial needs.
+This account has been specially designed with no account keeping fees, low transaction fees and easy accessibility in order to help manage your money easily.

 You can access Bank of Melbourne/Westpac/St.George/ BankSA ATMs, eftpos, Bank@Post and Internet, Mobile and Phone Banking for free.

 What are the features of the Bank of Melbourne Concession Transaction Bank Account?

 Compare the following features with other accounts before deciding which is best for your banking needs.
 If you're not a concession card holder, consider looking at the range of other accounts offered by Bank of Melbourne instead.

 There are no monthly account service fees for this account.

 You are able to access your account online, over the phone and through an ATM network.

 When you open a Concession Transaction Bank Account you will be issued a Visa debit card which can be used online or in-store, wherever Visa is accepted.
 Be advised that there is an $8,000 daily spending limit for the card.

 Access ATMs for free in Australia and overseas.

 Free cash withdrawals of up to $1,000 daily can be made at any Bank of Melbourne, BankSA, Westpac, or St.George ATM .
 That totals over 3,000 ATMs around Australia, plus up to 50,000 globally through the Westpac ATM Alliance.
 If you use an ATM overseas outside of the network, a $5 fee applies, plus any additional fees charged by the issuing financial institution.